clamsproject/mmif/specifications/versions/1.0/index.md

 1. Media like texts, videos, images and audio recordings.
 2. Annotations over those media representing information that was added by processing the media.

 Annotations are always stored separately from the media.
 They can be directly linked to a slice in the media (a string in a text, a shape in an image, or a time frame in a  video or audio).
 Annotations can also refer to other annotations, for example to specify relations between text strings.
-More specifically, a MMIF file contains a context, metadata, a list of media and a list of annotation views, where each view contains a list of annotation types like Segment, BoundingBox, VideoObject and NamedEntity.
+More specifically, a MMIF file contains a context, metadata, a list of media and a list of annotation views, where each view contains a list of annotation types like Segment, BoundingBox, VideoObject or NamedEntity.
 The top-level structure of a MMIF file is as follows:

 ```json
 {